Search-Based Analytics / Search-Driven Analytics

 Search-based analytics, on the other hand, allows a business user to ask questions in plain English and get back actionable data and visualizations immediately.

-But there are challenges to building an effective search-based analytics platform.
+But there are challenges to building an effective search-driven analytics platform.
 For example, in order for it to work effectively, search-based analytics platforms need to understand terms like “compare”, “how many”, “average”, and “total”.
 They also need to understand business-specific terms like “growth”, “retention”, “churn”, and “cost”.
 It is also crucially important that they be able to interpret a lot of different ways of saying dates or spans of time, such as “from Sept to Dec”, “last quarter”, “display by month”, and “last year”.
 This is done with natural language processing.

 Natural Language Processing (NLP)